 wget -O v66_compatibility.anno "https://dataverse.harvard.edu/api/access/datafile/13663707"

-Converting TGENO to EIGENSTRAT
+Converting TGENO to PACKEDANCESTRYMAP

 To compile the current version on a Debian-based Linux system: